grafana/mimir/docs/sources/configuration/config-file-reference.md

 [store_gateway: <store_gateway_config>]

 tenant_federation:
-  # If enabled on all services, queries can be federated across multiple
+  # [experimental] If enabled on all services, queries can be federated across
-  # tenants.
-The tenant IDs involved need to be specified separated by a '|'
+  # multiple tenants.
+The tenant IDs involved need to be specified separated by
-  # character in the 'X-Scope-OrgID' header (experimental).
+  # a '|' character in the 'X-Scope-OrgID' header.
   # CLI flag: -tenant-federation.enabled
   [enabled: <boolean> | default = false]